julemai/CaSPAr/README.md

-# The Canadian Surface Prediction Archive (CaSPAr):<br> A Platform to Enhance Environmental Modeling in Canada and Globally
+# The Canadian Surface Prediction Archive (CaSPAr): A Platform to Enhance Environmental Modeling in Canada and Globally
 *by Juliane Mai, Kurt C. Kornelsen, Bryan A. Tolson, Vincent Fortin, Nicolas Gasset and Djamel Bouhemhem, David Schäfer, Michael Leahy, François Anctil, and Paulin Coulibaly*

 ## Abstract